Solutioneers/pet_project/src/tic-tac-toe/servers/typescript/README.md

 This project is a backend service for a Tic-Tac-Toe game, written in TypeScript and utilizing the Hono framework for creating serverless functions.
 The service is designed to manage game state and player interactions for games of Tic-Tac-Toe, making it possible for various frontends to interface with it to facilitate multiplayer gameplay.

-## Features (So far)
+## Features

 - Create new game instances
 - Join existing games
+- Make moves within a game
 - Check game state and winner
 - List all games

-## TODO

-- Make moves within a game - Logic is there, but there is no endpoint to make moves right now.

 ## Getting Started